KDE/documentation-develop-kde-org/content/hig/introduction/research.md

-User Profile 1: For each group of users identified (or primary groups, or particularly special groups if many groups are defined), write a description of that user\'s characteristics based on a real user you know.
+User Profile 1: For each group of users identified (or primary groups, or particularly special groups if many groups are defined), write a description of that user's characteristics based on a real user you know.

 What kinds of tasks will they complete